kyue1005/deepstruggleinspection/README.md

 ./init.sh
 ```

-This script is to build base application image
+This script is to build base application image and apply tf resources

 ### Deploy